 4- Invites users to stay in touch with your brand

 While sales are the main objective of any marketing campaign, there can be some users that are interested in your products, but they might not need those products right at the moment.

-You can run a campaign to increase leads, newsletter subscribers, or Facebook page followers and share news about the latest product launches and special deals with them.
+You can run a campaign to increase leads, newsletter subscribers, or Facebook page followers and share news about the latest product launches and exclusive deals with them.
 You can target these warm leads and convert them into loyal customers by nurturing them over time.